Fire and rescue services

 More information:

-Outside tourist areas, dress and behaviour standards are conservative.
+Outside of tourist areas, dress and behaviour standards are conservative.
 Take care not to offend.

 Visits to certain areas, including popular fishing and maritime areas, may require prior authorisation from the relevant customary authorities.
 This is carried out through engaging in a 'coutume' (customary acknowledgement gesture).